qurban7860/qurban7860/README.md

 ### 👨‍💻 About Me

-I am a passionate **Full Stack Developer** with a Bachelor's degree in Software Engineering from Punjab University (PUCIT) and over **3+ years of professional experience**.
-I specialize in building responsive, high-performance web and mobile applications using the modern JavaScript ecosystem (MERN Stack, Next.js, TypeScript).
+Full Stack Engineer specializing in **building scalable SaaS platforms and high-performance applications**.
+With **3+ years of experience**, I deliver production-ready solutions using **MERN, Next.js, and TypeScript**, focused on speed, reliability, and business growth.

 - 🚀 **Track Record:** Delivered **50+ projects** for **30+ satisfied global clients** with a **100% success rate**.
 - 🔭 **Currently Building:** Enterprise-level web applications using React.js, Next.js, and TypeScript (Project: **DeepMarks**).